 What Attractions Use Virtual Queues?

-Before the closure, only Rise of the Resistance was using the virtual queue.
+Since the Disney World parks reopened, only Rise of the Resistance is currently using the virtual queue.
 Obviously, that could get expanded to other attractions, but how many and which ones will Disney include?
+Here are a few ideas:

-If Disney decides to use the Virtual Queue more in the parks, it could go one of two ways here:
+If Disney decides to use the Virtual Queue more in the parks, it could go one of two ways:

 - Only use boarding groups for the most popular rides, the ones that always have long wait times and long lines.